DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 #### Mass

 The `RigidBody` has a mass value (in kilograms) which is 1 kilogram by default.
 There are two ways to set the mass of a rigid body.
-First, you can set it directly using the \texttt{RigidBody::setMass()} method.
+First, you can set it directly using the `RigidBody::setMass()` method.
 Secondly, it is also possible to compute this mass automatically using the mass of the colliders of the rigid body.
 As described in section \ref{sec:material}, the material of each collider has a mass density value.
 This value is 1 by default.
 You change change the mass density value of the colliders of a rigid body and then use the
 `RigidBody::updateMassFromColliders()` method to automatically compute the mass of the rigid body using the mass density and shape of